 Children are taught to have mutual respect, tolerance and to be democratic when organising and completing group work.
 They take on board and trust the opinions of others and understand that all children need to feel valued.
 Children also have the opportunity to express their community spirit when working across school on group projects during theme days.
 All children have the right to express their individual liberty when making choices, sharing ideas and being creative.
 Children follow safety rules when using equipment, understanding why these rules have to be in place.
 We see design and technology as an ideal way to embed and apply our work with British and Christian values.

 At particular points in the year, children have access to the 'Cooking Club' in which they are taught how to cook and prepare meals.
 Mrs Parsons and Mrs Shaw deliver the club to Reception and KS1 children.
-Mrs King and Mrs Barns deliver the club to LKS2 and UKS2 children.
+Mrs King delivers the club to LKS2 and UKS2 children.
 The principles of nutrition are also incorporated into football and cricket clubs.

 In Reception, children are taught the DT curriculum through the 'Expressive Arts and Design' area of learning.
 Indoor and outdoor continuous provision areas provide children with the opportunity to explore, experiment and create - independently developing their skills.
 In Autumn Term, children explore malleable materials to create various outcomes, with the challenge of creating a 'unique fish', inspired by the books 'You Be You' and 'Only One You'.
 The Supertato series of books is used, in the second half of Autumn Term and children re-create different characters making 3D vegetable models.
 During Spring Term, the children make their own pancakes.
 They carefully follow the recipe, discussing food hygiene and its importance when preparing food, they also explore nutrition when making a decision about their healthy topping.
 As part of their 'Peter Rabbit and Friends' unit, the children create fabric, rabbit pictures, safely use tools and develop techniques to independently join a variety of materials together.
 In the Summer Term, children work together to design and assemble a fairy garden, forming part of their outdoor provision.
 They showcase their building skills when completing den building challenges and make butterfly buns to be shared at their Summer Garden Party.